rndsolutions/docs.hawkcd.io/docs/configuration/index.md

 <p>
 Creating a pipeline in HawkCD is very easy and its separated in few simple steps.
 We'll explain it in details shortly. </br />
-Before create a pipeline we must first choose the pipeline group in which we want our pipeline to be created.<br />
+Before creating a pipeline we must first choose the pipeline group in which we want our pipeline to be created.<br />
 In order to create a pipeline, we must have a pipeline group.
 That is why HawkCD comes with<br />
 a <b> defaultPipelineGroup</b>.<br /><br />
 </p>